DBS to test Indonesian openness with $7.2 bln takeover

 Gupta said DBS would cut Danamon's funding costs, expand its business into regional trade and corporate finance - and break the perception of DBS as a low-margin, mature-market bank.

-The price - S$6.2 billion in shares for Temasek and the rest in cash for minority investors - initially surprised some investors, with the offering at 7,000 rupiah per Danamon share, which last traded at 4,600 rupiah.
+The price - S$6.2 billion in shares for Temasek and the rest in cash for minority investors - initially surprised some investors, with the offering coming in 7,000 rupiah per Danamon share, which last traded at 4,600.

 "Danamon minorities are in for a windfall," said Anand Pathmakanthan, an analyst at Nomura Securities in Singapore, predicting DBS shares would suffer as a result.